daveremy/clubexpress-sdk/docs/development/implementation-plan.md

 - **Clean Architecture**: Maintain a clean, modular project structure
 - **Test-Driven**: Ensure all functionality is thoroughly tested

+## Testing Approach

+Our testing strategy includes multiple layers to ensure the reliability of the SDK:

+### Unit Tests
+We write unit tests for individual components and methods, mocking external dependencies where appropriate.

+### Integration Tests
+We create integration tests that verify the interaction between different modules within the SDK.

+### End-to-End Test Scripts
+For each major module, we develop end-to-end test scripts that verify functionality against the actual ClubExpress platform:

+1. **Authentication Test Script** (`scripts/test-auth.ts`): Tests the complete authentication flow, including login, session validation, and logout.

+2. **Court Discovery Test Script** (planned): Will test the ability to find courts and check availability.

+3. **Court Booking Test Script** (planned): Will test the ability to book courts and manage bookings.

+These test scripts are run as part of our development process before committing changes to ensure we don't introduce regressions.

 ## Phase 1: Project Setup and Authentication (Completed)

 ### 1.1 Project Setup (Completed)